TTalvenH/Myyra/README.md

 # Myyrä
-Small weekend game jam project we created in a group of 4.
+Small weekend game jam project we created in a group of 4, engine used was Godot.
 Endless runner where your goal is to stay alive while you avoid fallings root vegetables as you slide down the roots.